RoadieHQ/marketing-site/content/docs/getting-started/openapi-specs/index.md

 Before starting this guide, please...

 1. Prepare an OpenAPI spec to use.
 Alternatively, you can use one of the [APIs listed on APIs Guru](https://apis.guru/browse-apis/).
-In the examples below, we will use the [Spotify API Spec](https://api.apis.guru/v2/specs/spotify.com/v1/swagger.yaml).
+In the examples below, we will use the [APIs Guru's openapi spec](https://api.apis.guru/v2/openapi.yaml).
+Make sure you add `*.apis.guru` to your [allowlist](/docs/details/backend-reading-allow-list).
 2. Understand how entities are added to Backstage via YAML definitions.
 Please read the [Adding Components Guide](/docs/getting-started/adding-components/) to learn more.
 3. Track a component in Backstage so we can add an API spec to it.